Speak Russian Small Talk - Build Connections with Natives

 Cultural Tips for Russian Small Talk

-- It’s common to start conversations with some personal questions like origin or experiences as it shows interest.
+- It’s common to start conversations with personal questions like origin or experiences as it shows genuine interest and openness.

-- Avoid too personal or controversial topics right away.
+- Avoid too personal or controversial topics such as politics or religion right away, which may come off as intrusive.

-- Compliments or showing politeness help in building rapport.
+- Compliments or showing politeness help in building rapport; for example, praising a person’s language skills or attire is often appreciated.

 Example Ice-Breaking Dialogue